LizardioWizardio/SpriteFontGenerator/README.md

 # SpriteFontGenerator
-This script create separate images of digits and symbols from the text field in Adobe Photoshop
+This script creates individual images of numbers and symbols from a text field in Adobe Photoshop.